skywind3000/z.lua/README.md

       eval "$(lua /path/to/z.lua --init posix)"

-  For very old shells like ksh (Korn Shell), some keywords like `local` and `builtin` are unsupported, you can use:
+  For new posix shells like dash/ash, you can use:

-      eval "$(lua /path/to/z.lua --init posix legacy)"
+      eval "$(lua /path/to/z.lua --init posix new)"

-  To generate old posix compatible script.
+  To take advantage of keywords `local` and `builtin`.

 - Fish Shell: